Domiii/self-asssessment-app/README.md

   1. `firebase deploy`

 ## TODO
-* Store user data under `/users` on first login
-** Add rules
+* Submission by students:
-* Offer text/markdown-based replies by users for every concept
+** Offer text/markdown-based replies by users for every concept

 * Versioning system (disable most of client functionality when client and DB version don't match)
 * Log all kinds of user interactions
 ** logUserActions